 If you're a seller

-When you publish a skill, the seller terms you accept at upload (we retain a timestamped record of each submission) become part of these Terms.
+When you publish a Tool, the seller terms you accept at upload (we retain a timestamped record of each submission) become part of these Terms.
 By publishing, you confirm that:

-• The skill is software you wrote or have the rights to license.
+• The Tool is software you wrote or have the rights to license.

 • You're being paid for licensing software — not a legal fee, a referral fee, or a cut of anyone's professional fees.

-• Selling the skill isn't the practice of law and doesn't make you anyone's lawyer.
+• Selling the Tool isn't the practice of law and doesn't make you anyone's lawyer.

-• The skill is built to produce drafting aids for the relevant professional's review, not personalized legal advice.
+• The Tool is built to produce drafting aids for the relevant professional's review, not personalized legal advice.

 Your professional rules are your responsibility

 ABA Model Rule 5.4 and its state analogues prohibit lawyers from sharing legal fees with non-lawyers.
 Our position: the Stripe destination-charge split is a software-distribution commission, not a fee-share — there are no legal fees in the transaction stream because buyers are licensing software that each seller attests is not the practice of law.
-Furthermore, this marketplace is intended to serve business professionals not legal professionals.
-The same logic applies to other professional licensures, but it's your job to confirm that your specific credential permits accepting royalty income from this platform.
+This marketplace is intended to serve business professionals, not to deliver legal services.
+The same logic may or may not apply to your specific professional credential.
+That's your call to make, not ours.
 A few common cases:

 • Registered patent agents and trademark agents (USPTO practitioners under 37 CFR § 11) — USPTO Rule 11.504 mirrors ABA 5.4 with respect to fee-sharing with non-practitioners.
 The same software-vs-services distinction the platform takes for lawyers applies, but you are responsible for assessing fit with your own USPTO obligations.